 Scarone was known to be Uruguay's greatest players during the 1930's.
 He was a Double Olympic Gold medalist and won the 1930 World Cup Finals.
 He scored 31 goals for Uruguay.
 He was Uruguay's all-time leading scorer until 2011.
 At club level, Scarone spent most of his career with Nacional, with whom he won the Uruguayan championship eight times.
 He scored a total of 301 goals for the club in 369 appearances.
 He also played for Spanish side FC Barcelona, and Inter Milan and Palermo in Italy.

 His career in Europe started slowly.
 He played poorly for Manchester United, but his career took off after heading to Spain in 2004.
 He was two-time European Golden Shoe winner in 2004-2005 and then, 2008-2009.
 He won the Golden Ball at South Africa 2010, where Uruguay finished 4th.
 His best years were with Villarreal and Atletico Madrid.

 At the time of writing, he is the third most expensive player in the world.
 He won both the 2013-2014 FWA and the PFA Player of the Year while playing for Liverpool in England.
 He was also the European Golden Shoe winner that year.
 Unfortunately, he was known for biting an opponent at a few occasions.

 ST: Pedro Petrone

-Rodolfo Rodríguez, Diego Lugano, Alvaro Recoba, Ruben Sosa, Ángel Romano and Edinson Cavani.
+Rodolfo Rodríguez, Diego Lugano, Alvaro Recoba, Roberto Matosas, Ruben Sosa, Ángel Romano, Edinson Cavani, Omar Miguez, William Martínez,